JuliaPhylo/PhyloNetworks.jl/docs/src/man/introduction.md

 # Introduction

-With PhyloNetworks installed, we can load the package and start using it to read, manipulate, and analyze phylogenetic trees and networks in Julia!
+With PhyloNetworks installed, we can load the package and start using it to read, manipulate, and analyze phylogenetic trees and networks in Julia.

 ```@repl intro
 using PhyloNetworks